 - + copy Created with Sketch.

-ELE Arkitektura was founded in 2013 by joining, after several collaborations, Eduardo and Eloi Landia, with the vocation of weaving a multidisciplinary network of independent professionals, capable of tackling projects of a diverse type and scale combining different disciplines artistic and technical.
+ELE Arkitektura was founded in 2013 by joining, after several collaborations, Eduardo and Eloi Landia, with the vocation of weaving a multidisciplinary network of independent professionals, capable of tackling projects of a diverse type and scale, combining different artistic and technical skills.

-Architect by the ETSA del Vallés in 2011, he specializes in Sustainable Construction and Energy Efficiency by the University of the Basque Country and begins its trajectory professional.
-He has collaborated with the Xavier Vancells Arquitectos studio in 2012, and duringone year in the GA Arquitectos studio (Xaviera Gleixner and Tomás Garcia de la Huerta) in Santiago de Chile.
+Eduardo Landia (Durango, 1986), an architect from ETSA del Vallés in 2011, specializes in Sustainable Construction and Energy Efficiency from the University of the Basque Country and begins his professional trajectory.
+He collaborated with the Xavier Vancells Arquitectos studio in 2012, and during one year in the GA Arquitectos studio (Xaviera Gleixner and Tomás Garcia de la Huerta) in Santiago de Chile.

-Architect by the ETSA of the Basque Country in 2015, during the race he participates in different exhibitions and publications, he collaborates with the Jesus Angel Landia studio and begins to participate in architectural competitions with Eduardo Landia.
+Eloi Landia (Durango, 1989), an architect from ETSA of the Basque Country, in 2015, during the race, he participated in different exhibitions and publications, he collaborates with the Jesus Angel Landia studio and begins to participate in architectural competitions with Eduardo Landia.
 After finishing their studies, he complements his work as an architect with other artistic disciplines such as painting and sculpture, carrying out different collaborations and exhibitions.

 Read more